 This looks staged as fuck.
 North Korea at least get their propaganda for free.
 But I can handle this; I'm the rhyme biter, crime fighter, caped crusader, takin' care of undeservin' lime lighters.
 Holy fake news, Batman !
 This is surreal !

 Indeed, the hard left are now, more than ever, openly hijacking public grief.
 At a 'vigil' the following day in Birmingham (the handiwork of Stand Up to Racism and 'anti-Islamophobia' group MEND), local Tory party and UKIP branches were informed their supporters were not welcome.
-CNN (Counterfeit News Network) soon raised this to the level of an art form, stage-managing a group of Muslims denouncing the London Bridge terrorist attack, and then presenting it as news.
-A pair of PC PCs stand by and facilitate the entire charade.
+CNN (Choreographed News Network), the citadel of fake news, soon raised this to the level of an art form, stage-managing an anti-ISIS Muslim 'protest' following the London Bridge terrorist attack.
+Meanwhile, two Asian officers tag team two Caucasian officers to facilitate the charade.
 Welcome to mainstream media in the age of urban terrorism.

 A quick online search reveals that this attention seeker is host and compere of The Boi Zone, Manchester's premiere Drag King night, at which she goes by the name Dick Slick.
 I'm not making this stuff up, folks.
 This wannabe celeb has also appeared on Gok Wan's How to Look Good Naked [Insert your own joke here].